AdobeDocs/commerce-cloud-service.en/help/getting-started/create-environment.md

 ## Details view

 Your Cloud Manager Program Overview page and Environments page contain a list of environment names with their storefront URL, region, and status.
 Access the (...) shortcut menu to the right of any environment to choose **[!UICONTROL View Details]**, **[!UICONTROL Download Logs]**, or **[!UICONTROL Delete]**.
-You can view details about an environment using the Cloud Manager program UI or the CLI.
+You can view details about an environment using the Cloud Manager program interface or the CLI.

 ### View environment details in program